 INVOLVE provides some information on this – invo.org.uk/document-and-record-public-involvement-in-your-research – and Professor Trish Greenhalgh led a piece of work looking at what tools or frameworks were most useful for supporting PPI.
 This found that often researchers needed to adapt existing frameworks or develop their own for them to be most effective.
 The Working Together group, co-ordinated by the Oxford Academic Health Sciences Network, has also produced a tool for recording PPI.

 ► 7.
 How and what do I pay patients who get involved?

 We have a payment policy for patient involvement that we encourage researchers to follow.
 This was developed in collaboration with other organisations in the region including the Oxford Health BRC, Oxford AHSN and Oxford Applied Research Collaboration.
-There are two documents: one that sets out guidance on rates of pay for activities such as taking part in meetings and reviewing documents.
 It sets out rates of pay and expenses and is based on similar national guidelines.
 You can download it here: